National Institute of Technology, Manipur: Ranking

-NIT Manipur was ranked in the 108 band by the National Institutional Ranking Framework (NIRF) in engineering category in 2022.
+NIT Manipur is ranked among all engineering colleges in India and the last 5 amongst the 31 NITs across the country by the National Institutional Ranking Framework (NIRF) in 2023.
+It also stood as one of the last ones in the eleven new NITs alongside NIT Delhi, NIT Meghalaya and NIT Goa in 2023, but in 2024 it has been delegated to the range of 100-150 rank.

 Academic programmes

 The institute offers courses on BTech and MTech in civil engineering, computer science engineering, electrical engineering, electronics and communication engineering and mechanical engineering.
 In addition, it offers MSc courses in physics, chemistry and mathematics.
 PhD courses also exist for various engineering, science and humanities subjects.
 NIT Manipur's curriculum caters to the technological needs of nearby villages and towns.

-NIT Manipur's alumni have gained employment in companies, the public sector and academia.
-Faculty members have received research grants totaling over Rs.
-5.0 crores in last 2–3 years.
-The institute has state-of-the-art labs, workshops and consultancy projects.
-The institute runs initiatives like the start-up and Atal Innovation Mission, the incubation hub and internal revenue generation (IRG).